Monu91-ai/Tetris-RL-Final/README.md

 * Holes: The total number of empty cells below occupied cells in each column, normalized by 50 (an estimated maximum).
 Holes complicate future piece placements and reduce line-clearing opportunities.
 * Bumpiness: The sum of absolute height differences between adjacent columns, normalized by 100 (an estimated maximum).
 High bumpiness reflects an uneven grid surface, making it harder to fit pieces efficiently.

-These features were chosen because they capture critical aspects of Tetris gameplay, aligning with heuristic strategies used in traditional Tetris AI designs.
+These features were chosen because they capture critical aspects of Tetris gameplay.
 They provide a compact yet informative representation for the agent to evaluate its actions.

 **5. Methods**
 * Tetris Environment